Complaints & Appeals Procedure

-5.6.4 The Managing Director will ensure the complaint is resolved and solution communicated to the complaint within 30 days after receipt.
+5.6.4 The Managing Director will ensure the complaint is resolved and the solution communicated to the complainant within 30 days after receipt.

-This procedure covers the process to be followed in the event of a client wishing to appeal against the outcome of a BEE verification rating conducted by Honeycomb.
+This procedure covers the process to be followed in the event of a client wishing to appeal against the outcome of a BBBEE verification rating conducted by Honeycomb.

 The purpose of this procedure is to ensure that appeals are dealt with quickly and fairly.

 The office of the Managing Director shall be responsible for the management and outcome of an appeal and the authority to either confirm, review or amend the original outcome and or scores of a BBBEE rating.

 R42-02 Clause 19

 Appeals Policy- HR/MPPOL/010